 Yes, absolutely!
 Even if you live in a cold climate, there are plenty of reasons to keep a well-stocked supply of sunscreen.
 First off, it’s not just about sun exposure, because UV radiation can be a problem even on cloudy days.
 Yes, some clouds block the sun from reaching your skin, but some reflect the rays, which could increase your chances of sunburn.
 The same goes for snow.
 It reflects UV rays and therefore makes them more intense, which means that without sunscreen, you could end up dealing with the effects of sun damage.

 Another key benefit of sunscreen is that it protects your skin from UV rays that come through windows.
 Yep, that’s right!
 While UVB rays are blocked by windows, UVA rays can still get through.
 And as we mentioned earlier, premature aging is one of the major effects of UVA radiation.
-Check out this study from the New England Journal of Medicine, which features an image of a sun-damaged man who drove a truck for about 25 years.
-Take a wild guess as to which side of his face was facing the sun.

 Are there any downsides to wearing sunscreen?